dpPEScomp/pesdpcompetition.github.io/_pages/Regulations.md

 # 2 Eligibility & Teaming
 * Participation is open to individuals or teams.
 Each team may have at most 3 members (including the team lead).
 * Only one registration per team is required.
 There is no restriction on members’ institutions.
-* All-student teams receive a scoring advantage (see §9).
+* All-student teams receive a scoring advantage (see final score calculation).
 An all-student team means all members are enrolled students (undergraduate, master’s, or PhD) on the submission deadline.
 * Each participant (including individuals) may join at most one team.
 Duplicate participation may result in disqualification.